ChainAgnostic/CAIPs/CAIPs/caip-10.md

 Note that some namespaces like the EVM offer canonicalization schemes that use capitalization (e.g. [EIP-55][]), an option suffix (e.g. [HIP-15][]), or some other transformation.
-At the present time, the CAIP-10 specification does NOT require canonicalization, and implementers are advised to consider deduplication or canonicalization in their consumption of CAIP-addresses.
+At the present time, this specification does NOT require canonicalization, and implementers are advised to consider deduplication or canonicalization in their consumption of CAIP-addresses.
 CAIP-10 profiles in CASA [namespaces][] may contain additional information per namespace.

 ## Test Cases